sthalles/SimCLR/README.md

-# PyTorch implementation of SimCLR: A Simple Framework for Contrastive Learning of Visual Representations
+# PyTorch SimCLR: A Simple Framework for Contrastive Learning of Visual Representations

 ### Blog post with full documentation: [Exploring SimCLR: A Simple Framework for Contrastive Learning of Visual Representations](https://sthalles.github.io/simple-self-supervised-learning/)